calebmadrigal/truthygraph.py/README.md

 ## License

 You are free to copy `truthygraph.py` as a starting point for doing your own art, or graphing equations, or whatever else you want.
-If you do use truthygraph, giving credit is appreciated, but not required.
+If you do use truthygraph to do art, or as a starting point for other software, giving credit is appreciated, but not required.